Yohann0617/oci-helper/README_EN.md

 # oci-helper

-> A web-based visual Oracle Cloud Assistant developed based on Oracle OCI SDK.
-Currently implemented functions include: support for adding multiple tenant configurations, querying tenant instance information, changing instance public IP according to multiple CIDR network segments, multi-tenant grabbing, breakpoint resumption, etc.
+> A web-based visual Oracle Cloud Assistant developed based on Oracle OCI SDK 🐢 .
+Currently implemented functions include: batch adding multiple tenant configurations, querying or operating tenant instances, changing instance public IPs according to multiple CIDR network segments, batch grabbing of multiple tenants at the same time, breakpoint resumption, backup and recovery, real-time log viewing, message notification, MFA binding and other functions.

 ## Notes and Disclaimer

-- It is recommended to use low-privilege APIs.
+- 🔑It is recommended to use low-privilege APIs.
 Please refer to the tutorial of [@ Jin Gu Bang](https://t.me/jin_gubang): [How to generate low-privilege APIs](https://telegra.ph/oralce-api-role-05-05)
-- I am not responsible for account suspension due to high frequency of booting and changing IP.
+- ⚠️I am not responsible for account suspension due to high frequency of booting and changing IP.
-- The development of this project is purely personal hobby, no backdoor, and safe to use.
+- ❤️The development of this project is purely personal hobby, no backdoor, and safe to use.
-- It is strongly recommended not to use naked HTTP access, and HTTPS access should be configured using Nginx reverse proxy.
+- 🔒It is strongly recommended not to use naked HTTP access, and HTTPS access should be configured using Nginx reverse proxy.
-- It is recommended to use a key to log in to the server to prevent the server from being blasted by SSH, resulting in API data and key leakage.
+- 🔐It is recommended to use a key to log in to the server to prevent the server from being blasted by SSH, resulting in API data and key leakage.
-- Remember to clean up the docker logs regularly~
+- 📃Remember to clean up the docker logs regularly~

 ## Core functions